-- a) Town of Truro staff and departments will serve as technical advisors to the WPCPC, as needed and requested by the participants.
-These may include the Town Manager's office, Planning, Public Works, Health, Conservation, Public Safety, and others.
-Technical advisors will help members and the public understand 1) the existing site conditions, including topography, environmental conditions, zoning, and structural engineering 2) the planning, legal, regulatory, financial, economic, and natural resource implications of options being explored for use of the property, and 3) any other information needs requested by the WPCPC within the expertise of town staff. - b) To the extent the WPCPC determines a need for information outside of the available or acceptable expertise of town staff, they can request it.
-If funding for such advice is needed, the WPCPC can request support from the Select Board to enlist additional expertise.
+- a) Town of Truro staff and departments will serve as technical advisors to the CRC, as needed and requested by the participants.
+These may include the Town Manager's office, Planning, Public Works, Health, Conservation, and others.
+Technical advisors will help representatives and the public understand 1) the existing site conditions, including topography, environmental conditions, zoning, and structural engineering 2) the planning, legal, regulatory, financial, and natural resource implications of options being explored for use of the property, and 3) any other information needs requested by the CRC within the expertise of town staff. - b) To the extent the CRC determines a need for information outside of the available or acceptable expertise of town staff, they can request funding and support from the Select Board to enlist additional expertise.